jsparmani/jsparmani/README.md

 ### Hi there 👋
 My name is [Jay Parmani](https://linkedin.com/in/jsparmani).
 I'm a Full Stack Developer and interested in different technologies under DevOps.

-I am currently pursuing B.E. 💻 in [Thapar Institute of Engineering and Technology](https://thapar.edu)
+I am currently pursuing B.E. 💻 at [Thapar Institute of Engineering and Technology](https://thapar.edu)

 Here's more about me